If you’re leading a business, you have to keep an eye on the big picture. It’s a critical part of the job.

 The Association of Continuity Professionals defines business continuity as “planning and preparation to ensure that an organization can continue to operate in case of serious incidents or disasters.”
 That may seem self-evident, but there’s some important information there.

 The goal is to know how your business can continue, no matter what.
-We’re talking about everything from a power outage that lasts a few hours to a hurricane that literally knocks down your building, leaving you with no physical office for weeks or months.
+We’re talking about everything from failing hardware, to a power outage that lasts a few hours, to a hurricane that literally knocks down your building leaving you with no physical office for weeks or months.

 Are you ready for those kinds of events?
 Would you be able to keep right on doing business?